slatedocs/slate/source/index.html.md

 }
 ```

-Fetches all availabilities, as well as all confirmed and unconfirmed appointments, match them together and displays which availabilities are busy by appointments and which ones are free.
+Fetches all availabilities, as well as all confirmed and unconfirmed appointments, match them together and displays which availabilities are busy (with appointments) and which ones are free (without appointments).

 Authorization: -access-token